PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 She felt exposed standing like this, but she trusted what The Tailor was doing; it must be important for travelling.
 He continued to sew around each underarm, and similarly on her trousers.

-He drew her away, from the small pile of fabric she was now standing in, to sit her down and explained: “Now to sort your hair out!”.
+He drew her away, from the small pile of fabric she was now standing in, and sat her down,  explaining: “Now to sort your hair out!”.

 She managed to look at what he had done to her jumper.
 It was less baggy, with a thick long stitch.
 It was well balanced against the other under-arm alteration.
 The excess length of trouser leg had been cut off and seamed, instead of roll-ups.
-However, between looks, her head position was adjusted by a gentle hand.
+But there was no opportunity to look closer; between looks, her head position was adjusted by a gentle hand.
 Sometimes, but not always, the touch was followed by the sound of snipping.

 “There...”, and he brought a small mirror to her face.
 Her hair had defined steps, but was still shaggy.
 “Just a tidy.”, he underplayed, and then paused.
 For a moment, he almost looked like he was going to say something, but it passed.

 Moving her arms around, testing, she was surprised at the lighter feeling.
 “That's good.”, she said, instantly regretting the vocal impulse.
 Kicking her legs, she inspected each landing.
 Now her trousers covered her boots more.
 That was convenient.

 The Tailor looked at her expectantly, as if she was going to elaborate.
 But she nodded with the minimum of approval.
-“The next town's not far”, he said, to change the subject, “we'll make it before lunch.”, and he turned southwards: “It's got the third worst inn in the world., You have to see it to believe it.
+“The next town's not far”, he said, changing the subject, “we'll make it before lunch.”, and he turned southwards: “It's got the third worst inn in the world., You have to see it to believe it.
 Lets go.”

 They started walking.
 Suddenly, Tom had no idea what to expect.